Check back often for updates. For further details of any scholarship contact Melissa.

 Seed Grant Research Program

-One-year grants up to $2,500 are offered to medical students, residents and fellows to conduct basic science or clinical research projects on Cardiovascular/Pulmonary Diseases, HIV/AIDS, Leukemia and Neoplastic Diseases.
+Grants from $2,500 to $5,000 are offered to medical students, residents and fellows to conduct basic science or clinical research projects on cardiovascular/pulmonary diseases, pancreatic cancer, and neoplastic Diseases.

 Applications available at www.amafoundation.org/go/seedgrants.

 The ASH's Minority Medical Student Award Program offers 8 to 12 week summer research experiences in the study of hematology.

 Minorities include American Indians, Native Alaskans, Native Hawaiians and Pacific Islanders, Blacks or African Americans, and Hispanics or Latinos.